KATLA ICE CAVE vs

 Katla and Vatnajökull ice caves don’t just look different: they feel different.

-Katla tends to be a more controlled and predictable experience.
+Katla is more controlled and predictable.
 You enter a known cave, spend some time inside, and return.

 Vatnajökull ice caves feel more like a natural discovery.
 Conditions change every year, and the caves are often more visually striking, especially when the blue ice is at its best.